 A shoots for goal and the ball rebounds from the cross-bar into play.
 A follows up from position 1 to position 2, and then passes to B who has run up on the other side.

 B is off-side because the ball is last played by A, a player of his own side, and when A played it B was in front of the ball and did not have two opponents between him and the goal-line.
-If A had scored himself at the second attempt, instead of passing to B, it would have been a goal.
+If A had kicked the ball directly into the goal from his new position instead of passing to B, the referee should award a goal if he considered that B in his new position at B2 was neither interfering with play or an opponent or seeking to gain an advantage.